l3p-cv/lost/docs/docs/developing_pipelines/all_about_pipelines.md

 }"}
 ```

-An **AnnoTask** represents an annotation task for a human-in-the-loop.
+An **AnnotationTask** represents an annotation task for a human-in-the-loop.
 **Scripts** can request annotations for specific images that will be
 presented in one of the annotation tools in the web gui.